 It’s crazy to think that one background is enough for thousands of students!
 They’re all bursting off in different directions with their own interests, experiences, and preferences.
 That can’t all be contained or captured in one generic shoot.
 Also, your senior year has numerous milestones leading up to graduation.
-Sure, Covid-19 has done its best to pry them away from us, but the right photographer can give them back – even if just for a few moments.
+Magical Memories by Michelle strives to create a senior portrait experience that will be a milestone and one of the best memories of senior year!

 You see, independent photographers (ME!) are not bound by any school district.
 So, I have the right to fully customize shoots for my clients, and I’m not afraid to use it!
 I’m free to collaborate with my seniors on their shoots.
 So, we can either focus it entirely on what they want or spend our time hunting down great locations while brainstorming fun pose ideas – mainly a mix of both!
 I’m also there to help with outfit ideas (ahem, Style Closet,) retouching your images, and offer a helping hand when you’re picking your favorites for designer products.

 Custom Yearbook Photos

 For a select few lucky students, they can hire a professional photographer and submit their own yearbook photo.
 I require the specs from the school, but here are two yearbook photos I’ve done recently.
 In both cases the girls were allowed to sort through and choose their favorite to submit.
 So they are still simple, but still so much better than the standard.